edithatogo/microsim_oa/planning/IMPROVEMENT_PLAN_v3_20250909.md

 This document outlines the prioritized improvement plan for the AUS-OA microsimulation model, building upon the s## Current Status

-**Active Priority:** Priority 2 - Phase 2 Clinical Enhancements (CONTINUING) **Next Milestone:** Complete Resource Allocation implementation **Estimated Completion:** 2025-09-23ful completion of Phase 1A.
+**Active Priority:** Priority 3 - Advanced Analytics Framework (READY TO START) **Next Milestone:** Begin Probabilistic Sensitivity Analysis implementation **Estimated Completion:** 2025-09-30ful completion of Phase 1A.
 The plan is structured by priority levels with estimated timelines and concrete deliverables.

 ---